Terms and Conditions

 • some buffer days

-• BUFFER period in case of the unforeseen – minimum 14 days with free storage provided to accommodate this period
+• Buffer period in case of the unforeseen – minimum 14 days with free storage provided to accommodate this period

 The Buffer period is an important consideration.
 Stuff can happen with ports and shipping lines that is out of our control, so buffer period is included to assist in de-risking the Schedule.
 We do not want riders landing without their bikes ready to collect – so we provide free storage to cover the buffer period and furthermore, good storage rate options thereafter where possible.
 Italy is free for two months!

 The date for motorbikes ready to collect will be communicated in the SMP as follows: 1) earliest feasible; 2) most likely; and 3) recommended.
-The recommended date is usually 'most likely' PLUS Buffer period.
+The recommended date is generally 'most likely' PLUS Buffer period.
 The Rider may wish to incorporate additional buffer in the Schedule.
+OBO will keep the Riders updated every step of the way Depot-to-Depot.

 1. Payment